Norethindrone (By mouth)

 - Dark urine or pale stools, loss of appetite, nausea, vomiting, stomach pain, yellow skin or eyes

 - Numbness or weakness on one side of your body, sudden or severe headache, problems with vision, speech, or walking

-- Severe headache, sensitivity to light or sound, nausea or vomiting
+- Severe headache, sensitivity to light or sound

 - Trouble seeing, double vision, or other eye problems